Blog

 These sessions will provide you with much-needed support and guidance, as well as a chance to reconnect with yourself and gain new perspectives on the challenges you are facing, allowing for personal growth and emotional healing.

-And finally, there are good election resources are listed here – please DO NOT HESITATE to reach out for help.
+And finally, there are good political resources are listed here – please DO NOT HESITATE to reach out for help.
+I will update this list as I get more resources.

 • Election anxiety Crisis Text Line – Text ELECTION to 741741 to reach a live volunteer crisis counselor.